-Fortunately for us, professional grade tools such as digital cameras, scanners, and graphic software exist in abundance in the marketplace at relatively cheap prices.
-So essentially, even an amateur with a little money, learning and some elbow grease can get satisfactory results.
-However, don’t rule out hiring a professional photographer and/or a professional graphic artist as the average eye can pick out quality work rather easily.
-If your graphics look less than stellar, your website visitor’s view of you will suffer.
+Fortunately for us, professional-grade tools such as digital cameras, scanners, and graphic software exist in abundance in the marketplace at relatively low prices.
+So essentially, even an amateur with a small budget, learning, and some elbow grease can get satisfactory results.
+However, don’t rule out hiring a professional photographer or graphic artist, as the average eye can quickly pick out quality work.
+If your graphics look less than stellar, your website visitors’ view of you will suffer.

-So bottom line, imagery takes up a lot of website real estate, so make sure that if you use them, you use them right and they generate lots of bang for the buck for you.
+So bottom line, the imagery takes up a lot of website real estate, so make sure that if you use them, you use them right, and they generate lots of bang for the buck for you.

 ⑥ Have Easy, Consistent, and Common Navigation

-One of the biggest complaints that visitor’s have is that they cannot find what they are looking for on a website.
-And when they can’t find what they’re looking for immediately, they tend to not stick around or come back for that matter.
+One of the biggest complaints that website visitors have is that they cannot find what they are looking for on a website.
+And when they can’t find what they’re looking for immediately, they tend not to stick around or come back, for that matter.

-So as you can clearly see, having easy, consistent, and common navigation is pretty critical to the success of your website… therefore we dubbed it #6 of website best practices.
+So as you can see, having easy, consistent, and familiar navigation is pretty critical to the success of your website; Therefore, we dubbed it #6 of website best practices.

 First, let’s talk menus.

 There’s an unwritten Internet law that you should know about that essentially states that a website’s main menu should either be located across the top of the page or down the left-hand side.